Particular/ServicePulse/README.md

 #### Set development environment

+- Run Nginx reverse proxy
+  - Open cmd window and navigate into `ServicePulse\src\ServicePulse.Host` path
   - run `nginx` that stiches together `angular` and `vue` spas using
  ```cmd
  > docker run -it --rm -p 1331:1331 -v %cd%/nginx.conf:/etc/nginx/nginx.conf:ro --name service-pulse-dev nginx
  ```
+- Run AngularJS development server

- - Open cmd window and navigate into `ServicePulse\src\ServicePulse.Host` path
+  - Open cmd window and navigate into `ServicePulse\src\ServicePulse.Host\angular` path
   - run `npm install` to install all the npm dependencies
   - run the following command `npm run dev`.
+This will host a dev server on port 5174 and start watching for changes in `/angular` directory

+- Run AngularJS development server
+  - Open cmd window and navigate into `ServicePulse\src\ServicePulse.Host\vue` path
+  - run `npm install` to install all the npm dependencies
-This script will use webpack configuration to finish ServicePulse's required configuration, start watching root folder for changes, and it will host a dev server on port 8080
+  - run the following command `npm run dev`.
+This will host a dev server on port 5173 and start watching for changes in `/vue` directory

 In case `npm run dev` fails with an error related to git submodule not properly configured, run the `npm install` command again to ensure all required dependencies are available, and then run `npm run dev`.

-After doing the above steps one can open Visual Studio or your IDE of choice and continue working on this project.
-The site will be served for debugging at `http://localhost:8080`.
+After doing the above steps one can open `http://localhost:1331` to see ServicePulse application.

 #### Provided npm scripts
  - `test` - runs js tests in ServicePulse.Host.Test project